Preparation for repointing: brickwork cleaning.

 Reasons for professional cleaning:

-- cleaning chemicals must be used at low strength, applied neatly, left for short dwell times and thoroughly rinsed at non-damaging pressures.
+- Products must be applied neatly, left for short dwell times and thoroughly rinsed at non-damaging pressures.

-Blasting: We also do soda blasting and clean exposed woodwork and fireplaces.
+Blasting: We also do soda blasting and clean exposed woodwork, beams and fireplaces.

 Rendering and plastering: